-Located in the Northeastern part of Florida and stretching nearly one half its length, the St. Johns River fishing is one of Florida greatest location for bass fishermen.
-The fact that, year after year, it continuously produces such excellent anglers and trophy bass results It has help lead Florida to be deemed the "Bass Fishing Capital of the World" and the name fits this river system!
-It is one of those rare bodies of water that produces both quantity and quality, along with a never ending breath of beauty.
+Located in the Northeastern part of Florida and stretching nearly one half its length, the St. Johns River fishing is one of Florida's greatest locations for bass fishermen.
+The fact that year after year, it continuously produces such excellent anglers and trophy bass results.
+It has helped led Florida to be deemed the "Bass Fishing Capital of the World" and the name fits this river system!
+It is one of those rare bodies of water that produces both quantity and quality, along with a never-ending breath of beauty.
 The 300+ miles of the St. Johns River system is a study in diversity and unlimited fishing options.
-Whatever type of fishing water the angler desires can readily be found along its river system.
+Whatever type of fishing water the angler desires can readily be found along with its river system.
 This famous river has a character and series of different traits compared to most Florida bass fishing lakes or rivers.

-The St. Johns river always flows from South to North, a bit of an weirdness in itself.
-The first quarter of the St. Johns, up to Lake Harney, is dependent upon rainfall for its flow, with a small bit of assistance from a few springs and some natural water table. .
+The St Johns river always flows from South to North, a bit of weirdness in itself.
+The first quarter of the St. Johns, up to Lake Harney, is dependent upon rainfall for its flow, with a small bit of assistance from a few springs and some natural water table.
 In times of drought or reduced periods of rainfall, this part of the river often goes nearly dry, usually between May and July.
-This upper portion of the river is a series deferent banks, thick aquatic growth and endless marshland.
+This upper portion of the river is a series of deferment banks, thick aquatic growth, and endless marshland.
 The main trace of the St. Johns is nearly indistinguishable and forms a maze of drainage arms and sloughs.
 While the fishing is excellent here, it presents the readily apparent danger of getting lost, so GPS is highly recommended for new anglers.

-This headwaters portion of the St. Johns offers excellent angling experiences, especially when its waters are low, but still navigable.
+This headwaters portion of St Johns offers excellent angling experiences, especially when its waters are low, but still navigable.
 Low water levels bring the bass out of the endless miles of vegetation and to the edges of the main channel and the deeper holes.
-Although very few real trophy bass over ten pound come from this section, the numbers of one to five pounders are often staggering.
+Although very few real trophy bass over ten pounds come from this section, the numbers of one to five pounders are often staggering.
 Lake Harney on North to Lake Monroe, the river starts a major transition.
-The banks are well defined and high, while at the same time the vegetation starts to thin dramatically.
+The banks are well-defined and high, while at the same time the vegetation starts to thin dramatically.